Conscious Capitalism® - Bikes Simulation

 The simulation will provide you with two types of metrics to grade your students or employees:

-- Business metrics (balanced scorecard) measures profitability, customer satisfaction, reputation market share, human resource management, asset management, preparedness for the future and wealth.
+- Business metrics (balanced scorecard) measure profitability, customer satisfaction, reputation, market share, human resource management, asset management, preparedness for the future and wealth.

-- Conscious metrics measures how well the actions of the firm satisfy all stakeholder values.
+- Conscious metrics measure how well the actions of the firm satisfy all stakeholder values.